 I could be working just fine until I’d get an abrupt feeling that I needed to be elsewhere for no reason at all.
 I’d run through the hallway, dealing with hyperventilation, a waterfall of tears and uncontrollable shaking.
 In March, I couldn’t even leave home due to my anxiety disorder.
 I needed to do something about this.

 My doctor prescribed me medication like SSRIs and Xanax.
 Apparently it was the best way to handle my systems and help my nervous system relax.
-Since I was into natural healing, we also worked out how to utilize CBD, breathing exercises and essential oils to treat my anxiety.
+Since I was into natural healing, we also worked out how to utilize CBD hemp oil, breathing exercises and essential oils to treat my anxiety.

 Since I’ve heard about it so much, I decided to ask my doctor about medical marijuana.
 When it comes to anxiety and cannabis, there are a mix of positive and negative comments.
 For some people, it worsened their anxiety.
 For others, they felt a lot better.
-I decided to look for it online for Pure Source Extracts.
 After talking about it thoroughly with my doctor, I decided I wanted to try it.
 I went to California and got my medical marijuana card and begun experimenting.
 Here are 4 things I’ve learned.

 Get professional advice